amuramatsu/NP2kai/README.md

 ## Modifications from AZO234's original

-* Sync to NP21/W update rapidly (now synced with NP21/W rev.95)
+* Sync to NP21/W update rapidly (now synced with NP21/W rev.98)
-* Use softfloat 3e and some FPU code is improved
 * Bugfixes for SDL port and X11 port
 * Some feature is added for macOS SDL port
   * App wrapper